By using this website you agree to the use of cookies in accordance with our data privacy policy.

 Artefactory

 Artefactory is another translated image from my sketchbook that uses geometrical construction to suggest notions of purity or divinity in a collapsing world.
-I once responded to a visitor in my studio, who wanted to know what the overarching drive in my work is about, that “I am looking for a new sublime, a new form of beauty.”
-Overblown as this might be, it’s a shoe that fits well-enough.
-I will run with this for a while!
+I once responded to a visitor in my studio that “I am looking for a new sublime, a new form of beauty.”

 I do think there is much to benefit from facing the finite character of our world, our consciousness, or means of production, rather than continue to blindly follow the neo-liberal drone of “anything is possible” or “the only limit is yourself!” etc. At the end of the day, I wanted to put a factory on a plinth, under glass, and designate it as an artefact of a previous and long-extinct culture.